 Trying to navigate the dating scene in the 21st century is by no means straightforward and finding love has changed irrevocably since our parents ‘courted’.
 The search for that special someone largely occurs on dating apps and social media platforms nowadays, so if you feel overwhelmed by the virtual minefield that millennial online dating has become, then you shouldn’t feel alone.
 From ghosting to Rossing (we will explain what that means later), there seems to be a whole new world of millennial dating trends and slang words that you need to know if you want to be better equipped for online dating in 2020.
+You may be wanting to step outside your comfort zone and not date white men.
 Without being up to speed on the dating world lingo, how can you expect to find the one for you?

 So, to give you a bit of help, we have put together this guide that every millennial looking for love in 2020 needs to read before using dating sites for women and men.